ReservedKeyword/Schedule-I-Twitch-Customers/README.md

 Proceed to the next section in this document to learn how to configure the plugin!

 ## Configuration

+The configuration file can be found in your game's root directory, where the plugin was installed.

+The path will look similar to `/path/to/game/BepInEx/config/me.reservedkeyword.cfg`, where `/path/to/game` is the path to the Schedule I game directory.
+(See image above on how to locate where the game was downloaded.)

+All plugin configuration options are as follows:

 ### `Enable Plugin`